stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 The server and the client will end up with a shared secret number at the end without a passive eavesdropper learning anything about this number.
 After we have a shared secret we have to derive a cryptographic key from this using a key derivation function.
 In case of SSH, this is a hash function.
+[Collision attacks][sloth] on this hash function have been proven to allow downgrade attacks.

 DH works with a multiplicative group of integers modulo a prime.
 Its security is based on the hardness of the [discrete logarithm problem][dlp].